dvreeze/ocp-java-17-learning/doc/chapter10-streams.md

 Except for explicitly nondeterministic operations like `findAny`, the result of a stream computation should not depend on whether the stream was executed sequentially or in parallel.

-Most stream operations accepts parameters that are instances of *functional interfaces* such as `Function` and `Predicate`.
+Most stream operations accept parameters that are instances of *functional interfaces* such as `Function` and `Predicate`.
 These parameters are called *behavioral parameters*.
-They are often provided as lambda expressions or method references.
+They are often provided as lambda expressions or method references, but they are always instances of *functional interfaces*.

 These *behavioral parameters* should be *stateless* (so depend only on their own function parameters, and not on any "outside" mutable state) and *non-interfering*. *Non-interference* means that during execution of the stream pipeline the stream source